osg-htc/docs/docs/worker-node/install-singularity.md

 discussion.

 The loopback-based images are the default image type produced by singularity users and are common at sites with direct user logins.
-However (as of May 2018) we are only aware of directory-based images being used by OSG VOs.
-Hence, it is a reasonable measure to disable the loopback-based images by setting the following option in `/etc/singularity/singularity.conf`:
+However (as of April 2019) we are only aware of directory-based images being used by OSG VOs.
+Hence, it is reasonable to disable the loopback-based images by setting the following option in `/etc/singularity/singularity.conf`:

         max loop devices = 0